PrathamLearnsToCode/prathamgrover7/README.md

 - 👋 Hi, I’m @prathamgrover7
-- 👀 I’m interested in Machine learning and Deep learning
+- 👀 I’m interested in Artificial Intelligence,Machine Learning and Deep Learning
-- 🌱 I’m currently learning deep mathematic intutions behind machine learning algorithms
+- 🌱 I’m currently working in Genomic Data Science, Artificial Intelligence applications in Healthcare and programming robots for a startup in the field of sustainable development
 - 📫 You can reach me through LinkedIn - www.linkedin.com/in/
 pratham-grover-428123147